-We also show empirically that there are specific loan characteristics aiming at lower informational asymmetries that moderate the positive effect of enforcement actions on the lead lender's participation share.
-Evidently, the inclusion of a guarantor completely offsets the positive impact of enforcement actions on the lead lender's share, and the use of covenants and performance pricing provisions lower the impact of enforcement actions by more than half.
+We also show empirically that there are important loan and bank characteristics that moderate the positive effect of enforcement actions on the lead lender's participation share.
+Evidently, the inclusion of loan characteristics like guarantor, performance pricing provisions, and covenants moderates the positive impact of enforcement actions through reducing informational asymmetries.
+Similarly, relationship lending between either the lead bank and participant banks or the lead bank and the borrower plays a similar role.
+Finally, the effect of enforcement actions is potent in the medium term (three to four years post-enforcement) but is completely offset for banks that improve their performance by that period.